"I sweat when they stuff me in the pressure suits

 |Reflections of / the way life used... us.|

 And all this time you've just been sitting there in a lotus position, on a mattress or chair in your room, breathing and humming and that's all; you're just a vibration, a wave matrix.
 Chant long enough, resonate deep enough and you can untangle yourself completely back into the infinite, like a cloud remembering it was only ever water and air, and so evaporating into the sun again.
 AUMMMMmmm.

 “History ... is a nightmare from which I am trying to wake.” ― James Joyce, (Ulysses)There's only two beings who really wake up from history in this strange world, those in love or on drugs, and meditation-doers-tryers -- or even better, all three at once.
 Such a trio is a great armor -- Jimmy in Bubble Boy, a weird holy power is given as the ego's fear response is short circuited and it dissolves in a rush of pleasure and obsession and giddiness and loss of appetite that transcends all the concrete skies and yellow depressive bubbles that separate our senses from the fullness of the world.
 The difference is all within, baby --it's your perceptions alone... or in the words of T.S.
 Eliot:

 "We think of the key, each in his prison

 Thinking of the key, each confirms a prison"

 The goal isn't to just not think of a key (almost impossible if you're told not to), but for us to stop thinking of ourselves as separate from the prison walls, the warden, the bars, the cot.
 You can still be yourself, but you are also your neighbor.
 You are also the world.
 Buenos Aires is your right foot.
-Your urine stream is as Niagara Falls.
-Every coffee or wine cup a holy grail; every shower a baptism.
-That is letting go.
-That is what we mean: the obliteration of the phony separations... this is true peace.
+Your urine stream and Niagara Falls are one.
+Every coffee or wine cup is 'the' holy grail; every shower a baptism.
+That is what we mean: the obliteration of the phony separations...

 And we will fall.